valevo/SABIO/logs.md

 SABIO/AI:CULT Kick-off meeting ([meeting notes](https://docs.google.com/document/d/1sq64bE2Sz3DAoXpM4eVUso1BA7Vvvs3lGlbZlQxdk3g/edit#)):

-  - Jesse de Vos from B&G has been part of a project on bias; he had the following notes:
+  - Jesse de Vos and Johan from B&G are part of [a project on bias](https://capturebias.wordpress.com/); he had the following notes:
     - what about the bias that manifests in the gaps of the museums' collections? bias as gaps?
     - they found it useful to speak of *framing* rather than of *bias* and to distinguish *thematic* and *episodic* framing
   - [Markus Bakenhol](https://www.meertens.knaw.nl/cms/en/medewerkers/142839-markusb), postdoc in ethnology at Meertens, is a domain expert